Searchable Commodity/NIGP Code Document

 Bid packages or requests for proposals are prepared with appropriate terms, conditions, and detailed specifications, including items to be bid, units, instructions for bidding, delivery information as well as any special requirements for bidding.
 Also included are assigned dates for pre-bid meetings (if any), site inspections (if any), and the public opening.

-Bids and proposals are available electronically through http://www.vendorbid.net a thi,rd party that has contracted with the board to provide documents to vendors or the District’s website.
+Bids and proposals are available electronically through https://pascok12.ionwave.net/Login.aspx, a third party that has contracted with the board to provide documents to vendors or the District’s website.
 This service is at no cost to the District.
-Bid proposals may also be picked-up in the office of the Purchasing Agent at the current cost of copying (.15 single sided copy; .20 double-sided copies).

 ITB’s or RFP’s are publicly opened and read at the time designated in the documents.
 Public openings are usually held in the office of the Purchasing Agent, conference room located at 20430 Gator Lane, Land O’ Lakes, FL 34638.